-- (EODeleteRule) deleteRule
+- (EODeleteRule)deleteRule

 Returns a rule that describes the action to take when an object is being deleted.
-The returned rule is one of the following:
+The returned rule is one of the following integers (defined in the control layer's EOClassDescription class):

-Value Туре Description EODeleteRuleNullify int Delete the department and remove any back pointer the employee has to the department.
-EODeleteRuleCascade int Delete the department and all of the employees it contains.
-EODeleteRuleDeny int Refuse the deletion if the department contains employees.
-EODeleteRuleNoAction int Delete the department, but ignore the department's employees relationship.
+Value Description EODeleteRuleNullify Delete the department and remove any back pointer the employee has to the department.
+EODeleteRuleCascade Delete the department and all of the employees it contains.
+EODeleteRuleDeny Refuse the deletion if the department contains employees.
+EODeleteRuleNoAction Delete the department, but ignore the department's employees relationship.
 You should use this delete rule with caution since it can leave dangling references in your object graph.